eLearning-BS23/moodle-auth_otp/README.md

 # Moodle Auth One-Time Password Authentication plugin

 OTP plugin validates the user using the phone number and one-time password that send in their validated phone number.
 No users need to remember the password or any other credentials.
 There is no trouble registering a user.
 The new users are automatically registered by the system.
-Multiple OTP service supported Like AWS sms service, Twilio sms service etc
+Multiple OTP service supported Like AWS sns service, TwilioTwilio sms service etc

 Additional security can be set: